EdoardoCostantini/pcr-discrete-evs/README.md

 - numerical - Any 10 points 'feeling thermometer' is usually treated as continuous by researchers working with questionnaires.
 I chose to predict 'political party: appeals to you most: left/right scale (Q49)' (v174_LR) as it is a 10-points item that is reasonably normally distributed.
 - binary - Any variable recording a yes / no opinion would work.
 Social 'trust' is often a construct of interest to researchers using EVS data.
 Therefore, I chose to predict the response the agreement with the statement that most people can be trusted (v31).
 An example paper trying to predict this variable can be found [here](https://doi.org/10.1177/1948550621999272).
 - categorical - Any variable recording membership of the respondents to a group could be used.
-I decided to use the income group to which individuals belong as a dependent variable for this predictive task.
+I decided to use the income group to which individuals belong as a dependent variable for this predictive task (the item name in the EVS data set is 'households total net income (Q98) (standardized)', the variable name is 'v261').
 This variable could have been used as an ordinal item, but its close-to-uniform distribution in the EVS data makes the categorical treatment preferable.

 ### Outcome measures

 I compared the prediction error obtained by using the differently extracted PCs based on:

-- **means squared error** (MSE) for the prediciton of the numerical variable;
+- **means squared error** (MSE) for the prediction of the numerical variable;
-- **[cross-entropy](https://rpubs.com/juanhklopper/cross_entropy)** (centropy) for the predictino of the binary and multi-categorical variables.
+- **[cross-entropy](https://rpubs.com/juanhklopper/cross_entropy)** (centropy) for the prediction of the binary and multi-categorical variables.
+- **accuracy** of the prediction class computed as the proportion of correctly classified cases

 ## Repository structure